-Table 2: Examples of vulnerabilities and related functions and activities in a GSC arrangement (stylised presentation) Type of vulnerability Main determinants Functions and activities primarily concerned Financial exposures in the GSC arrangement, giving rise to market, liquidity and credit risks.
+Table 2: Examples of vulnerabilities and related functions and activities in a GSC arrangement (stylised presentation)

+Type of vulnerability Main determinants Functions and activities primarily concerned Financial exposures in the GSC arrangement, giving rise to market, liquidity and credit risks.
 Choice, composition and management of the GSC reserve assets Robustness of liquidity provision by GSC resellers/market makers Ability of actors in the GSC arrangement to employ leverage Governing the GSC arrangement Issuing, creating and destroying GSCs Managing reserve assets Exchanging, trading, reselling and market making of stablecoins Weaknesses in the GSC infrastructure, giving rise to operational risk (including cyber risks) and risk of loss of data.
-Reliability and resilience of the GSC's ledger and validation mechanism, including validator nodes Capacity of network to validate and process large volumes of transactions Reliability of custodians/trustees Governing the GSC arrangement Operating the infrastructure Validating transactions Providing custody/trust services for reserve assets

-Vulnerabilities in those parts of the GSC arrangement on which users rely to store, exchange and trade GSCs, including operational or fraud risk

-- Effectiveness of governance in preventing fraud - Operational resilience - Clarity about the nature of claims that users have - Robustness of liquidity provision by GSC resellers/market makers - Governing the GSC arrangement - Storing of private keys providing access to GSCs - Exchanging, trading, reselling, and market making of GSCs
+Reliability and resilience of the GSC's ledger and validation mechanism, including validator nodes Capacity of network to validate and process large volumes of transactions Reliability of custodians/trustees Governing the GSC arrangement Operating the infrastructure Validating transactions Providing custody/trust services for reserve assets Weaknesses in those parts of the GSC arrangement on which users rely to store, exchange and trade GSCs, including operational or fraud risk Effectiveness of governance in preventing fraud Operational resilience Clarity and robustness of claims that users have14 Robustness of liquidity provision by GSC resellers/market-makers Governing the GSC arrangement Storing of private keys providing access to GSCs Exchanging, trading, reselling, and market making of GSCs

-The interlinkages that exist between the various functions and activities in a GSC arrangement may add to vulnerabilities.
+The resilience of a GSC arrangement depends on the proper functioning of a range of different activities and processes.
+Weaknesses in the interlinkages that exist between the various functions and activities in a GSC arrangement may add to vulnerabilities.
 For instance, a design failure in the validation process used for coin transfers could undermine confidence in the payment mechanism, but also in the performance of GSCs as a store of value and eventually of the GSC arrangement as a whole.
-As a consequence, the resilience of the arrangement may depend on the proper functioning of a range of different activities and processes.
+Additionally, some of the functions of a given GSC arrangement may be shared with other existing GSCs or crypto-assets (e.g. the infrastructures used to transfer coins or interact with users), resulting in vulnerabilities potentially triggering spillover effects to or from other GSCs or crypto-assets.